zfranjicc/Honeypot-Cowrie-on-Tailscale-Server/Installation - CROWIE (Honeypot).md

 This allows attackers to connect normally to your public SSH/Telnet ports, while actually being routed into the honeypot instead of your real system.

 ### This commands type at sudo user on your server.

+Your firewall will be deleted but dont worry.
+Ubuntu/Debian cannot run **UFW** and **iptables-persistent** at the same time because both packages try to control the very same netfilter/iptables rules.
+When you install `iptables-persistent`, the package manager automatically removes UFW (this is intentional and documented behaviour).

+After the change:
+- All firewall rules are now managed directly by iptables
+- Custom NAT redirects (port 22 → 2222, 23 → 2223) survive reboots
+- The setup becomes cleaner and more reliable for honeypot use

+This is the recommended and most common setup in production Cowrie deployments.
  ```
 sudo iptables -t nat -A PREROUTING -p tcp --dport 22 -j REDIRECT --to-port 2222
 sudo iptables -t nat -A PREROUTING -p tcp --dport 23 -j REDIRECT --to-port 2223